Nicholas P. Clegg

 Nicholas Peter Clegg, CBE (born 24 May 1936) is a former managing trustee and chairman of the Daiwa Anglo-Japanese Foundation.
-He graduated from Trinity College, Cambridge in 1959.

 Life

 Clegg is the son of Hugh Clegg, CBE, and his wife (married 1932) Kira von Engelhardt (1909–2005), a Russian émigré and daughter of Baltic-German aristocrat Arthur von Engelhardt.

-Clegg was educated at Bryanston School and Trinity College, Cambridge (BA, 1959).
+Clegg was educated at Bryanston School and Trinity College, Cambridge, graduating with a BA degree in 1959.
 Before attending Cambridge, Clegg completed his national service in the Naval Intelligence Division, where he learned Russian.

 He married a Dutchwoman, Eulalia Hermance van den Wall Bake in 1959.
 Their son, the Right Hon.
 Sir Nick Clegg, was formerly Deputy Prime Minister of the United Kingdom (2010–2015), Leader of the Liberal Democrats (2007–2015) and Member of Parliament (MP) for Sheffield Hallam from 2005 until 2017.

 Honours

 In the 2009 New Year Honours, Clegg was appointed a Commander of the Order of the British Empire for "services to UK-Japanese relations".